• Home

 It’s said the queen ruled peacefully for fifteen years, then was succeeded by her son.

-Edmund Spenser refers to her as Gwendolene in his 1590 epic The Faerie Queen and plenty of others have referred to her in literature and art over the centuries.
+Edmund Spenser refers to her as Gwendolene in his 1590 epic The Faerie Queen.
+Plenty of others have referred to her in literature and art over the centuries.

-Even if the queen never reigned, the name appears to be authentically Welsh.
+Even if the queen never reigned, Gwendolyn does appear to be an authentic name of Welsh origin.

 After all, Gwenllian, Gwenhwyfar, and other Gwen- names appear in the historical record.
 It means fair.
 The second part, dolen, means ring.